gerbyzation/204engine/README.md

 # Routes
  - `/` for the animation engine
  - `/embed.html` for our sample animation exported into an indepentend html file (images have to be placed in the proper path relative to the file)

+## Embedding
+You can export an animation from the engine, which will give you a html document with the html element in it.
+Place it on your website, make sure the assets are placed relative to the html & enjoy!

+# Future wishlist
+- pause functionality (see `pause` branch, only needs bugfixing)
+- easing: linear, curves
+- visualising translation paths & manipulate points by dragging (also bezier curves!) + multiple points
+- z-index
+- change asset order by drag & drop
+- reflect effect
+- add scenes or groups for the assets